 For dancers who need help paying dance tuition, buying leotards and shoes, or any other dance related expenses; Becky’s has the “The Chance to Dance” Foundation which helps upper level ballet students with their needs.
 This is supported by an annual performance at The Marathon Center for the Performing Arts which is put on by professional dancers and our highest level ballet students.
 Our ballet professional, Judy Reading, dedicates a lot of time organizing this show so that all proceeds can help her students.

 In addition to the scholarship programs, we also store used/donated items that we can fall back on in case a dancer needs it.
 We are also fortunate to have a dancewear shop attached to our studio.
 All of this allows us to send new items to area’s hit with flooding, hurricanes and tornados.
 Because even through the devastation, in a child’s mind, the show must go on.

 Generations to Come

-Becky’s is now owned by her daughter Meghan who continues the lessons first instilled by her mother.
-With over 50 years serving the Findlay and surrounding communities, Meghan’s two biological daughters, and one adopted daughter, are eager to take over when they are old enough and Becky’s School of Dance is ready for another long tradition.
+Meghan continues the lessons first instilled by her mother.
+Her three daughters are eager to take over when they are old enough and Becky’s School of Dance is ready for another long tradition.